sybrew/the-seo-framework/readme.txt

 	* The Page SEO settings now correctly reflect the Homepage's SEO Settings when those are set to `0`.
 	* The Homepage is now asserted for inclusion in the sitemap via various indexability tests (password, private, draft, noindex, and post exclusion filter tests).
 	* The Posts Page is now asserted for inclusion in the sitemap via more indexability tests than before (password, private, and draft tests).
+	* Addressed an issue where the homepage canonical URL wasn't translated by Polylang.
+		* We achieved this by hijacking Polylang's code, fixing [a bug in that plugin](https://github.com/polylang/polylang/issues/1422).
+		* This also fixes the bug described below.
+	* Addressed an issue where the subdirectory-translation sitemap wasn't accessible via Polylang, such as `/fr/sitemap.xml`.
 * **Other:**
 	* WordPress v6.5 will [no longer set pointer-cursors for labels](https://core.trac.wordpress.org/ticket/59733).
 Because we use labels for our settings-tabs' buttons and adopted WP's cursor property, we reinstated that property for our tabs.